-Direct assistance to individuals and families may come from any number of organizations, including:
+Direct Assistance Direct assistance to individuals and families may come from any number of organizations, including:

-- American Red Cross.
+American Red Cross.

-- Other volunteer organization
+Other volunteer organization

 These organizations provide food, shelter, supplies and assist in clean-up efforts.

-In the most severe disasters, the federal government is also called in to help individuals and families with temporary housing, counseling (for post-disaster trauma), low-interest loans and grants, and other assistance.
+The Federal Role In the most severe disasters, the federal government is also called in to help individuals and families with temporary housing, counseling (for post-disaster trauma), low-interest loans and grants, and other assistance.
 The federal government also has programs that help small businesses and farmers.

-Most federal assistance becomes available when the President of the United States declares a �Major Disaster� for the affected area at the request of a state governor.
+Most federal assistance becomes available when the President of the United States declares a Major Disaster for the affected area at the request of a state governor.
 FEMA will provide information through the media and community outreach about federal assistance and how to apply.